josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 If you're asked a question, and you can't think of an answer right away, just say "let me think about that for a minute."

 It's easy to feel the pressure to constantly perform in an interview, but anxiety and panic produce terrible results.
 It's perfectly fine to ask for time, and to take as much of it as you need.

 It will probably feel awkward as you sit there in silence, but it's just fine.
 Really.
-You won't get docked for that.
-(If you do, it's a red flag.
-But even in that case, the pause will probably produce a better result than hastily fumbling through a bad answer.)
+You won't get docked for it, but even if you did, the pause will probably produce a better result than hastily fumbling through a bad answer would.

+It's possible it'll even be noted as a _good_ thing that you're confident enough to ask for what you need.

 ### Never, ever, EVER say bad things about previous jobs or coworkers

 Seriously: never.
 No matter how awful the employer; no matter how bad the coworkers; no matter how inept the management; no matter how miserable the conditions.
 Not even if you're fully and inarguably in the right.

-Do not, ever, under any circumstances, say bad things about any other party in an interview.
+Do not ever, under any circumstances, disparage any other party in an interview.

-Never.
+_Never_.

 You might think I'm saying this because nobody likes a complainer.
 True enough.
 But there's more to that, in the form of a psychological quirk of the human brain: